mjggibson4/Practical2/Finalised/readme.md

 ## 6. Known Issues

-A known issue within this project is that an unnecessary figure  is display on running the program.
+A known issue within this project is that an unnecessary figure is displayed on running the program.
 The source of this bug is unknown at the time of writing but has zero impact of the functionality of the program itself and the results provided.

+This program attempted to scrape the starting location of the bomb but an error was encountered.
+At the time of writing the source of this error is unknown.

 ## 7. Troubleshooting
 In the case of errors within this program please check the troubleshooting file which can be located [here](https://github.com/mjggibson4/Practical2/blob/master/InternalChecks.md "")